entando/entando-docs/vuepress/docs/v6.3.2/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ```

 ### Manual Setup
-We recommend using the `ent jhipster` command to generate microservices and micro frontends, but you can also run the following commands to initialize JHipster and the Entando Blueprint.
-If you choose the manual setup, replace all instances of `ent jhipster` in this tutorial with the `jhipster` command.
+We recommend using the Entando CLI to generate microservices and micro frontends, but you can also manually initialize JHipster and the Entando Blueprint with the following commands. **Note: If you choose the manual setup, commands in this tutorial that include `ent jhipster` should instead use `jhipster`.**

 1. Install JHipster
 ``` sh